Subscribe

 2/22/2022

-On February 22, 2020 my Brother Dr. Jason Hiram Lester invited me to speak to his University of Denver Graduate School of Social Work class about my journey in becoming a Social Worker and my Private Practice Student Counseling.
+On February 22, 2020, Dr. Jason Hiram Lester invited me to speak to his University of Denver Graduate School of Social Work class about my journey in becoming a Social Worker and my Private Practice Student Counseling.
 It was an honor and a Blessing!

 #socialwork #msw #highereducation #guestlecturer #changeagent #mentalhealth #studentathletecounseling #bhm #retro2bhm #gomab